Remote Access Overview

 commit-confirmed

-when making changes that might impact remote access to your device.
-See Activating a Junos OS Configuration but Requiring Confirmation for details.[edit] user@R2# commit
+when making changes that might affect remote access to your device.[edit] user@R2# commit

 Verify the Stateless Firewall Filter